 Purpose: To initiate, plan and monitor development in specific rural areas (CRDP sites) across the three spheres of government in order to address needs that have been identified.

-The strategic goal of the sub-programme: Development Coordination is:
+The strategic goal of the sub-programme: Rural Development is:

 - All provincial departments and local government authorities delivering services in a coordinated and cohesive way in the 16 rural nodes through the establishment of nodal Intergovernmental Steering Committees

 Purpose: To engage communities on priorities and to institutionalise and support community organisational structures (NGOs etc.)